Azure/open-service-broker-azure/docs/stability.md

 based on [semver](https://semver.org/), but each of its [services](/README.md#supported-services) also has a stability label.

+Note that OSBA services refer to the catalog offering, and not necessarily one specific Azure service.

 # Overall Stability and OSBA Version

 We version OSBA generally via its release version to indicate its overall stability.
-Generally, this includes how well it's tested, its stability in the wild, how many people using it, bug reports, and more.
+Generally, this includes how well it's tested, its stability "in the wild," how many people using it, bug reports, and more.

-But when we increase a semver MAJOR, MINOR or PATCH version, we also take into account if any modules change in stability.
+But when we increase a semver MAJOR, MINOR or PATCH version, we also take into account if any of the OSBA services change in stability.
 Read on for how this works.

 # Service Stability

 We indicate a stability for each service in the OSBA catalog and docs to indicate how mature it is.
 Each service may have a different stability:

-* `experimental` - We have an idea for a new service that we want to support, but don't have a good idea how it should look.
+* `experimental` - We have an idea for a new service in the catalog that we want to support, but don't have a good idea how it should look.
 We are essentially “throwing something against the wall” to see if it'll stick.
 Experimental services may be radically changed or removed at any time